KaminariOS/rust_hello/README.md

 `rust_hello` is a lightweight Axum-based web service that reports how long a Kubernetes Service has been running and how many pod endpoints are currently available.
 It is designed for quick status pages, such as self-hosted homepages, and degrades gracefully when it cannot talk to a cluster.

 ## Motivation
-Just want to push the limit of a practical Rust container and see how small it can get.
+I want to push the limits of a practical Rust container and see how small it can be.

+Also, non-x86 computing platforms(Arm and RiscV) are emerging, so multi-arch support is essential for the deployment of Rust applications in hybrid clusters.

 ## Considerations
 To build a minimal image, static linking is necessary.